roygopal/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 69. ### How you use decorators in React?
+    A decorator is a callable that takes a function as an argument and returns a replacement function.
     You can *decorate* your *class* components, which is the same as passing the component into a function. **Decorators** are flexible and readable way of modifying component functionality.

     ```jsx harmony